David and Jonathan window (detail) from St. Mark's Portobello, Edinburgh, Scotland, 1882

 more wonderful than that of women.

 Gay-positive Bible scholars have written extensively about the relationship between David and Jonathan.
-I recommend the classic book on the subject, “Jonathan Loved David: Homosexuality in Biblical Times” by Thomas Horner.
+The classic book on the subject is “Jonathan Loved David: Homosexuality in Biblical Times” by Thomas Horner.

 David loved Jonathan billboard from GLBT Christian billboards from WouldJesusDiscriminte.com and WouldJesusDiscriminte.org

 David and Jonathan: Why did God focus on their intimate partnership?
 (GayChristian101)

 Homosexuality and Tradition: David and Jonathan (Pharsea’s World)

 David the Prophet and Jonathan, His Lover (Queer Saints and Martyrs - And Others)

 David y Jonatán: El amor entre hombres en la Biblia (Santos Queer)

 Bible story of David and Jonathan’s first meeting: 1 Samuel 18